snowyu/property-manager.js/README.md

 first the rules of the attributes:

 * exported attributes means they are the JSON.stringify(aObj) attributes only.
-* The non-enumrable attributes can not be exported and assigned.
+* The non-enumerable attributes can not be exported and assigned.
-* The attributes beginning with '$' can not be exported. but can be assigned.
+* The enumerable attributes beginning with '$' can not be exported. but can be assigned.

 You can inherit from it.